 A further example is seabed mining.
 Seabed mining is considered by many to be the next frontier of the resources sector but it is yet to take place beyond countries’ territorial waters.
 The seabed in international waters is governed by the International Seabed Authority (ISA) under the auspices of the United Nations Convention on the Law of the Sea.

-Thus far, the ISA has issued only exploratory licences-not licences for production-and has indicated in the past that it would expect mining companies to share proceeds with developing nations.
-The extent of seabed mining in nations' territorial waters with relatively effective property rights regimes compared to the complete lack of seabed mining in international waters is instructive.
+Thus far, the ISA has issued only exploratory licenses—not licenses for production—and has indicated in the past that it would expect mining companies to share proceeds with developing nations.
+The extent of seabed mining in nations’ territorial waters with relatively effective property rights regimes compared to the complete lack of seabed mining in international waters is instructive.
 The international community must take heed of these examples when crafting future space property rights arrangements.

 Obviously, a few questions remain.
-If these areas aren't part of the US, what are they part of?
+If these areas aren’t part of the US, what are they part of?
 Will the US defend the property rights of their citizens by force if necessary?
-If long-term economic activities are established in space requiring large groups of people to operate them over an extendedperiod of time, will new legal jurisdictions and political entities and eventually even countries be able to be formed in outer space?
+If long-term economic activities are established in space requiring large groups of people to operate them over an extended period of time, will new legal jurisdictions and political entities and eventually even countries be able to be formed in outer space?

 Furthermore, Australia could do worse than to follow America’s lead.
 Although Australia doesn’t have a space industry, it doesn’t mean it can’t have one in the future.
 It is unlikely one will emerge with the current property rights arrangements in place.

 Humans are only just taking our first tentative steps into space.
-To realise the space's full potential, we must heed the property rights lessons learned on earth.
+To realise the space’s full potential, we must heed the property rights lessons learned on earth.
 The US Commercial Space Launch Competitiveness Act is a step in the right direction.